Causes of Gastritis

 Vomiting from gastritis may contain blood.
 Any time this symptom occurs it is important that qualified medical help is sought immediately.

 Acute gastritis may produce no symptoms but can be associated with short-lived dyspepsia, lack of appetite, nausea or vomiting.
 It can occasionally be severe enough to cause gastrointestinal bleeding.
 The most common cause is ingestion of aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs).
 It can also occur during the early stages of infection with the bacteria Helicobacter pylori.
 Most cases resolve by themselves, but endoscopy and biopsy may be required to exclude other conditions such as peptic ulcer disease or cancer.

 At endoscopy, the mucosa may appear swollen, reddened and inflamed.
 There may be small, shallow breaks in the surface lining or even tiny areas of bleeding.
 These changes are usually confined to the stomach rather than the first part of the small intestine, referred to as the duodenum.
 Other tests, such as blood tests, X-rays and scans are usually not necessary for diagnosis unless an alternative condition is suspected during investigation.
 Often, no specific therapy is required, but short courses of antacids, acid-suppressing drugs or drugs for nausea may be necessary.
-If possible, aspirin or NSAIDs (nonsteroidal anti-inflammatory drugs) should be immediately stopped.
+Over the counter pain medicatons shjould be stopped, if possible.

 Over use of aspirin, ibuprofen, and other over-the-counter pain medications, as well as possible heavy alcohol use, can cause the mucosa to erode away.
 This is a condition referred to as erosive gastritis.